 But if I lead a coup and take control of an entire country, and I have enough guns, I can sell the country’s oil, cobalt, and forests and the money is mine.
 I’ll keep some, and use some to pay the army, because others will get jealous.
 The rest of the population doesn’t get a cent although it was their oil, cobalt, and forests too.
 There’s nobody with a badge to stop me.
 This dynamic, part of what’s known as the resource curse, underlies a great deal of global poverty.
 Wealthier countries could refuse to buy what are effectively stolen goods, but they like cheap raw materials.
 The sale of natural resources by a government is a rare case in which mere possession is assumed to be ownership.
 Not because it’s right; because it’s convenient for those who write the law.

 Cash transfers offer a feasible way forward.
 If a country’s rulers do not truly represent the population,(6) then other countries have a right, even an obligation, to refuse to recognize them as the owners of those resources.
 The resources can still be sold – nations that want them are not going forego them entirely – but the income would be divided among and given directly to the people of the country.
 Under this scheme, the cash transfers in a great many countries would grow significantly, and it doesn’t require any charity, just the Have nations abandoning the policy that Might makes Right.
-And the West would stop propping up dictators.

 This probably sounds like pie in the sky.
 But 250 years ago, ending slavery must have seemed far-fetched to anyone who thought about it.
-Sixty years ago, you might have had a good chuckle about the notion of equal rights for women, and that would have put you squarely in the maintream.
+Sixty years ago, you might have had a good chuckle about the notion of equal rights for women, and that would have put you squarely in the mainstream.
 Times and attitudes do change.
 They only change when people challenge the status quo, propose and discuss alternatives, and rally support.
 It’s happened before, we can do it again.